THE FARM - COME VISIT US!

 Our farm store, "The Real Stand," features our own farm products (cheese, gelato, jams, etc.) as well as those from other neighboring farms (meats, eggs, vegetables, sausages, charcuterie, flour) who share our mission of sustainable and accountable agriculture.

-NEW in 2019 “Behind the Scenes” guided tours with Michael Darin, the farm’s event coordinator.
+2020: Our “Behind the Scenes” guided tours with Michael Darin, the farm’s event coordinator, continue.
 Starting in mid-May through the end of August, Michael will host tours every other weekend-Saturdays and Sundays at 2 pm and 3 pm.
 Michael will provide a brief history of the farm, explain the goat milking and cheese making processes and then end the tour with a generous tasting of several of the creamery’s cheeses.

 Tours are conducted rain or shine, and last approximately 45-minutes.
 Please be prepared to walk around the farm; comfortable closed-toed shoes are advised.
 No reservations are required.
 Cost is $10 for adults, $6 for kids 12 and younger.